klange/toaruos/README.md

 The following projects are currently in progress:

+- **Rewrite the network stack** for greater throughput, stability, and server support.
 - **Stabilize SMP support** by cleaning up locks and other synchronization issues in the kernel.
 - **Support more hardware** with new device drivers for AHCI, USB, virtio devices, etc.
+- **Bring back ports** from ToaruOS "Legacy", like muPDF and Mesa.
 - **Improve POSIX coverage** especially in regards to signals, synchronization primitives, as well as by providing more common utilities.
 - **Continue to improve the C library** which remains quite incomplete compared to Newlib and is a major source of issues with bringing back old ports.
 - **Replace third-party development tools** to get the OS to a state where it is self-hosting with just the addition of a C compiler.